How To Prepare For USMLE

 The USMLE Step 2 Clinical Knowledge (CK) section assesses medical students’ foundational knowledge of the clinical sciences curriculum.
 (Following a temporary suspension in 2020, the National Board of Medical Examiners (NBME) announced the permanent suspension of the Step 2 Clinical Skills (CS) examination in 2021.
 The USMLE Step 2 tests clinical knowledge only.)

 USMLE Step 3 evaluates the ability to practice medicine without supervision.
 Most physicians take USMLE Step 3 during residency.

 Your Step 1 score significantly affects how competitive you are in the residency match.
 The medical sciences portion of AUC's curriculum, taught during students' first five semesters, includes USMLE preparation for Step 1.

-Provide the various learning methods for building insights for solving scientific and clinical problems by organizing pieces of knowledge the students accumulated during the medical sciences curriculum into a systematic whole
+- Provide various learning methods for building insights into solving scientific and clinical problems by organizing knowledge accumulated during the medical sciences curriculum into a systematic whole

 The following materials are provided as part of the ICM VI live review lectures in addition to the NBME Subject Exams.